 Making Brain Injury Nothing More Than a Bad Memory

-The goal of Holton's Heroes is to serve the community by connecting children who have suffered a life-threatening, post-birth brain injury with therapeutic tools and devices, enriching activities, educational information and resources for them and their loved ones.
+Holton's Heroes serves the community at large by connecting children who have suffered a life-threatening, post-birth brain injury with therapeutic tools and devices, enriching activities, educational information and resources for them and their loved ones.

 As Holton's parents struggled to claw their way through the quagmire that is the U.S. insurance system, they were constantly being stonewalled to get the help their son desperately needed due to out-of-touch policies, hard-to-reach insurance agents and an unfortunate amount of unmotivated government workers.